appium/appium/packages/appium/docs/en/developing/build-doctor-checks.md

 The term `Doctor Check` literally describes a single javascript class instance that implements the [IDoctorCheck interface](https://github.com/appium/appium/blob/master/packages/types/lib/doctor.ts).
-The interface defines the following methods:
+The interface defines the following methods and properties:

 - `diagnose(): Promise<DoctorCheckResult>`: Contains the code to diagnose a possible issue
 - `fix(): Promise<string|null>`: Either fixes the actual problem if `hasAutofix()` returns true or